Metamerism (color): Automobile industry

 A classic example is the automobile industry: the colorants used for interior fabrics, plastics and paints may be chosen to provide a good color match under a cool white fluorescent source, but the matches can disappear under different light sources (e.g. daylight or tungsten source).
 Furthermore, because of the differences in colorants, spectral matches are infrequent and metamerism often occurs.

 Textile industry

 Color matching in the textile dyeing industry is essential.
 In this branch, three types of metamerism are commonly encountered: illuminant metamerism, observer metamerism and field-size metamerism.
-Due to the wide range of different illuminants we are exposed to in daily life, textile color matching is hard to ensure.
+Due to the wide range of different illuminants in modern life, textile color matching is difficult to ensure.
 Metamerism on large textile items can be resolved by using different light sources when comparing colors.
 However, metamerism in smaller items such as textile fibers, is more difficult to be solved.
 This difficulty arises due to the necessity of a microscope, which has one single illumination source, to observe these small fibers.
 Therefore, metameric fibres cannot be distinguished neither macroscopically nor microscopically.
 A method which can solve metamerism in fibres combines microscopy and spectroscopy, and is called microspectroscopy.